ricardokl/straico-client/README.md

 ## Features

-- **Chat Completions**: Send OpenAI-compatible chat completion requests and receive responses.
+- **Prompt Completions**: Send prompts to multiple models and receive responses.
 - **Image Generation**: Generate images using the Straico API.
 - **File Uploads**: Upload files to the Straico API.
 - **Model Information**: Fetch available models from the Straico API.